Quality Assurance Program

 - Suspension or termination of IRB approval

-- Request to verify investigator compliance with a corrective and preventive action plan
+- Verification of investigator compliance with a corrective and preventive action plan

-Self-assessment tools and processes may be created for investigators to evaluate and report on their own performance and compliance with research organizational policies, procedures, and applicable laws.
+Self-assessment tools and processes may be created for investigators to evaluate and report on their own performance and compliance with applicable policies, procedures, laws, and regulations for human research activities conducted or overseen by the University of Minnesota.
 Self-assessments may be implemented to address a specific, system-wide concern.
 Examples of self-assessments include:

 - Compliance with a conflict management plan